openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 [Branches and merging](http://git-scm.com/book/en/Git-Branching) are the bread and butter of Git, so you will be branching and merging a lot.
 Branching and merging often is a workflow encouraged by Git, as those are computationally cheap operations.
-We are getting into some slightly more-advanced stuff, so if you don't quite grasp it right away don't be worried.
+We are getting into some slightly more advanced stuff, so if you don't quite grasp it right away don't be worried.

 For example, if we want to create some new feature, or fix a bug in our program, it is prudent to start this work on a branch separated from the main branch.
 This has several advantages: